Solihull: Leisure and tourism

-Solihull has numerous leisure facilities including a public swimming pool on the edge of Tudor Grange Park.
+Solihull has numerous leisure facilities.
+On the edge of Tudor Grange Park there is a sport centre and public swimming pool called Tudor Grange Leisure Centre.
 This pool replaced the old Tudor Grange Sports Centre, which was demolished in 2007, to make way for the brand new leisure centre (A combination of the old Norman Green Athletics Centre and Tudor Grange Sports Centre).
 This in turn had replaced the outdoor swimming pool – Malvern Park Lido – that had served Solihull from 1954 till its closure in 1982.

-At present there are two sports centres, the more modern Tudor Grange Sports Centre, and the older North Solihull Sports Centre.
+Adjacent to the leisure centre is the Norman Green Athletics Track.
+The track here was originally opened in 1959 was built of clay and required the rerouting of the Alder Brook stream in Tudor Grange Park, but was upgraded to a full synthetic track in 1985.
+The upgraded track was named for Councillor Norman Green, Solihull's Deputy Mayor in the late 1970s and in charge of the Appeal fund for the synthetic track.
+The track is used by the Solihull and Small Heath Athletics Club.

+At the centre of the Norman Green Athletics Track is the Norman Green Sports Stadium, an association football pitch used by local amateur association football clubs.

+Tudor Grange park also has an 18 hole pitch and putt.

 There is also an outdoor wooden skateboarding and in-line skating facility in Tudor Grange Park.